This step by step tutorial explains how to draw an anime boy with detailed proportions of the entire body and general tips on achieving an anime look.

 Step 12 – Add Shading & Finish the Drawing of the Boy

 For some basic anime style shading you can darken the ares that usually have shadow.

 In most common lighting conditions light tends to come from above so the shadows will be cast downwards.

 In this case the shadows will be on the shadow on the body will be on the arms and legs from the sleeves of the shirt and the shorts.

 The shadows on the face and neck will be as follows:

 - The top part of the eyes (from the eyelashes)

-For drawing a slightly older male character you can see:
+For drawing a very muscular male body see: